Anyone 6 months or older can receive a COVID-19 immunization.

-RAHC offers the Spikevax/Moderna COVID-19 vaccine and booster for adults aged 18 years and older.
+RAHC offers COVID-19 immunizations to adults aged 18 years and older.

 Please call or send a text message to (540) 464-8700 to schedule an appointment.

 Rockbridge Area Health Center offers Pfizer-BioNTech COVID-19 immunizations for children ages six months – 17 years old.

 Please call (540) 464-8700 and dial extension 7162 or 7183 to schedule an appointment for pediatric COVID-19 immunizations.